otxtdb/txtdb/docs/Editing txtdbdocsWriting posts - Git it Write.md at master · otxtdbtxtdb.md

 description:
 tags:
   - "clippings"
-taxonomy:
-  - "{ doc_category: [TXTDB] }"
+taxonomy: { doc_category: [TXTDB] }
 ---
-3

-description: With Git it write plugin you can write your WordPress posts in markdown format at the comfort of your favorite IDE.
+t write plugin you can write your WordPress posts in markdown format at the comfort of your favorite IDE.
 This document itself is written using

 tags:

 \- clippings

-taxonomy: " { doc\_category: \[Nextcloud\] }"
+taxonomy: " { doc\_category: \[Nex

-\---